Schema Transformations

 - Click Add Field to create a placeholder for each field that you want to transform.

 - Type the JSONPath expression pattern to identify each property that you want to materialize as a column.
 You can use third-party tools such as the online JSON path formatter to create the required JSON path value.
-In this example, a simple JSNPath is used to isolate the connect:version property as a new column named version.
+In this example, a simple JSONPath is used to isolate the connect:version property as a new column named version.

 - Click Refresh to update the Preview pane and review the transformation.
 If there are any errors or changes, you can update the path expression and/or fields and refresh again.